Sessions

 How to Set Expiration

 Expiration can be set for individual sections or even individual variables.
-We can let the user's login expire in 20 minutes, but still remember the contents of a shopping cart.
+We can let a user's login expire after 20 minutes, while still remembering the contents of the shopping cart.

 $section->setExpiration('20 minutes');